shah2nkhan/lets-vaccinate/README.md

-# lets-vaccinate -  App that writes to telegram Channels using Bot api on Weekly vaccine availability of Dose 1 of Delhi 18 Years and Pune all age group dose 1.
+# lets-vaccinate -  App that writes to telegram Channels using Bot api on Weekly Covid vaccine availability India.

 Tool writes to Telegram channel/s every minute vaccine availabiliy.
 Additionally does the console.log
-- Delhi NCR district inludes Faridabad, Gurgaon, GautamBudh Nagar, Gazipur, Ghaziabad (18 Years Dose 1)
+- Delhi-Ncr districts (18 Years Dose 1) includes Faridabad, Gurgaon, GautamBudh Nagar, Gazipur, Ghaziabad
-- Pune District all age group dose 1.
+- Pune district (All age group Dose 1)

 **Sample response :**
 ```
 Status Time = 5/22/2021, 12:00:42 PM  **<!-- Time at which system pulled the data -->**
-District = Ghaziabad **<!--Helps to easly find on Cowin App for bookig-->**
+District = Ghaziabad **<!--Helps to easily find on Cowin App for booking-->**
 Name = Max Hospital Vaishali-1
 Address = W-3  Sector-1 Vaishali Ghaziabad **<!--Some Hospital mentions Pincode that help for quick search for booking-->*
-Fee = 900 **<!-- Free or Cost of vaccine -->**
+Fee = 900 **<!-- Free or Cost of the vaccine -->**
-Session 1:
+Session 1: **<!-- Weekly avalilable session/s with Date & type of vaccine-->**
  Date = 26-05-2021
  Available Slots = 14
  Vaccine = COVISHIELD